Corey Bailey

 appearing for vinyl record albums.
 Eventually, there were three competing

-in the mid 1970’s and was successfully used as a theatrical sound format for
+Dolby Laboratories in the mid 1970’s and was successfully used as a theatrical

-to; Left, Center, Right and one Surround channel.
-This is the analog format that
+audio channels to; Left, Center, Right and one Surround channel.
+This is the

 R.M.S.